marekborowiec/uce-to-protein/README.md

 If you are using this program, please cite:

-Borowiec M. L. 2017.
-Convergent evolution of the army ant syndrome and congruence in big-data phylogenetics. bioRxiv.
+Borowiec M. L. 2019.
+Convergent evolution of the army ant syndrome and congruence in big-data phylogenetics.
+Systematic Biology 68(4):642-656.

 This script uses Biopython: